kanopi/lighthouse-circleci/README.md

 1. Setup the token and github checks on your repo.
 2. Copy the example part of config.yml for `simpleTests` and `processResultsSimpleTests` jobs
 3. Copy the example part of config.yml for `simpleLighthouseBenchmark` workflows
-3. Copy lighthouse.json file and adjust the URL to what you want to test.
+3. Copy the `lighthouse.json` file(keeping it in the `.circleci` folder) and adjust the URL to what you want to test.

 This will get you testing a specific URL on every PR.